Phone numbers

 Seeking alcohol and mental health treatment

-If you or someone that you are close to has a co-occurring problem with alcohol and mental health, it is important to think about accessing professional help and support.
-Some people need this helping hand, and that is something that we are able to provide here at Priory.
+If you or someone that you're close to has a co-occurring problem with alcohol and mental health, it's important to think about accessing professional help and support.
+Some people need this helping hand, and that's something that we're able to provide here at Priory.

-At our hospitals and wellbeing centres, we are able to give people the treatment that they need to address their issues with alcohol and their mental health.
+At our hospitals and wellbeing centres, we can give people the treatment they need to address their issues with alcohol and their mental health.
 Following an initial, no-obligation assessment with a member of our team, one of the following options may be suggested:

 • A residential treatment programme - residential treatment at one of our mental health and addiction facilities gives you the time, space and structure that you need to start recovering from your co-occurring conditions.
-This may include taking part in one of our Addiction Treatment Programmes, where you attend one-on-one and group therapy sessions, workshops and seminars so that you can start addressing your relationship with alcohol and improving your mental health
+This may include taking part in one of our addiction treatment programmes, where you attend one-to-one and group therapy sessions, so that you can start addressing your relationship with alcohol and improving your mental health

-• Day or half-day sessions - during a programme of day or half-day sessions, you will take part in a programme of one-to-one and group therapies, alongside wellness and mindfulness workshops.
-This is a particularly useful programme for those who do not need the 24-hour care and support that is provided through our residential treatment
+• Day care - as part of our day care programme, you'll attend one of our sites for a number of full or half-day sessions, to receive therapy.
+This is a particularly useful programme for people who don't need the 24-hour care and support that's provided through our residential treatment

-Page medically reviewed by Dr Patrick Mbaya (MB ChB, MSc, MD, FRCPsych, Cert.
+Page clinically reviewed by Dr Patrick Mbaya (MB ChB, MSc, MD, FRCPsych, Cert.
 Psychopharmacology), Lead Consultant for Addictions at Priory Hospital Altrincham